Gaps of silence in audio waveforms

 Several options are available.

-- Obviously, these silences can be edited out of the signal before it is processed in the DAW or in Revoice Pro.
+- Silences can be edited out of the signal before it is processed in the DAW or in Revoice Pro.

-- Alternatively the APT Process Control Blocks can be placed so they do not include or submit the silence to the APT process.
+- The APT Process Control Blocks can be placed so they do not include or submit the silence to the APT process.

-- Revoice Pro contains specific mechanisms for "ignoring" digital or low level silent areas of waveforms which often can be used sucessfully.
+- Revoice Pro contains specific mechanisms for "ignoring" digital or low level silent areas of waveforms which often can be used successfully.

 Signals with long silences before the audio signal starts

 Sometimes, an audio file that is dragged into Revoice Pro has silence for many seconds before the real audio signal starts.
 If the Guide and Dub have roughly the same amount of silence in both files before the audio starts, then if the APT Process Control Blocks both start at the start of the silence, it is likely to work.

 If the result is not right, however, it might be best to move the starts of the both APT Guide and Dub Process Control blocks to start closer to the start of the actual audio signals.